Occupational inequality: Skills and employment: job placement and employment trends

-Also concerning the role of education in acquiring skills, people are now required to receive more education and earn higher degrees in order to get jobs than they have in the past.
-For example, many nurses are now required to have a bachelor's degree in nursing in order to work, which increases the enrollment in nursing courses at four-year colleges, as well as forcing many to return to school in order to fulfill the requirements.

-They have even opened programs for people who are already registered nurses, so that they can earn bachelor's degrees.
-Not only are workers having to earn more degrees to find jobs than before, but with the increasing role of new technology in the workplace, workers must be more specialized in their skills as well.
-We are entering an age of hyper-specialization, meaning that companies are now more frequently subdividing labor into complex networks of individual, specialized tasks.
-Because employers are looking for more specialized skill sets, people are required to develop more highly specialized skills.
-This makes it more difficult to find jobs, especially for older workers who are not as familiar with modern technology and specializing in specific skills.
-In the past, people have been able to have a more general skill set that encompasses many aspects of a business, but now they must be highly specialized in one or two specific skills.
-Although it remains consistent that the more skillful a worker is, the higher their wages will be, the role of skills in the workplace has transformed over time to require more education and more specialized skill, making it even more difficult to bridge the racial and gender wage and employment gaps. !
+With the evolving role of education in skill-acquisition, regulators now require professionals to have education to get jobs than they had to in the past.
+E.g., nurses are now required to hold a bachelor's degree in nursing to work in several jurisdictions.
+This leads to increased enrolment in nursing courses at colleges, and forces nurses to return to school to fulfil the new requirements.
+Additionally, with increasing role of technology in the workplace, they must have specialized skill-sets.
+Companies today are subdividing labor into a complex networks of individual, specialized tasks.
+Specialization makes it difficult to find jobs, particularly for older workers who are not familiar with modern technology.
+Employees were able to have a more general skill set encompassing multiple aspects of a business, but must be highly specialized in specific skills now.
+More skilful workers can command a higher wage, making it even more difficult to bridge the racial and gender wage and employment gaps.